ah teaches web design & development (Being the Unicorn lecture)

 You are allowed to use frameworks (ie. Bootstraps or Foundation web UI frameworks), JavaScript libraries to make working on the site easier, but the final design must be your own work.
 All materials must be cited.

-When in doubt, ask the TA or instructor.
+When in doubt, ask the instructor.

 Self-Plagiarism